-He studied violin with Myron Kartman, Bernard Zinck, Katherine Rapaport, and John Wilcox, and string pedagogy with Darcey Drexler and Mimi Zweig.
+He studied violin with Myron Kartman, Bernard Zinck, Katherine Rapaport, and string pedagogy with Darcey Drexler and Mimi Zweig.
 He has played in masterclasses for Jamie Laredo, the Cleveland Duo, and Robert Hanford.

 Mr Murphy has performed with the Denver Philharmonic China Tour Orchestra, Thalia Symphony, Kenosha Symphony, Festival City Symphony, Youngstown Symphony, Ashtabula Symphony, West Virginia Symphony, Richmond Symphony, the Warren Chamber Orchestra, Racine Symphony Orchestra, and has collaborated with such artists as Trans-Siberian Orchestra, Hootie and Blowfish, Crystal Gayle, and Al Jarreau.

 He has attended festivals such as the Spoleto Music Festival USA, the Brevard Music Festival, the Mid-America Chamber Music Institute, Milwaukee Chamber Music Festival, and the Gateways Music Festival Orchestra at the Eastman School of Music.